zhaoyao91/ck-env/README.md

 const checkEnv = require('ck-env')

 checkEnv({
+  'ENV_0': false, // this env is not required
   'ENV_1': true, // this env is required
   'ENV_2': 'default value', // default value will be assigned to this env if it is not set 'ENV_3': validator // this env is required and the value must pass the given validator